An Architect’s Guide to Salesforce Integration

 What is a no-code Salesforce integration?

-No-code generally implies a platform that doesn’t require the user to be an expert in JavaScript, Groovy or code of any kind.
+No-code generally implies a platform that doesn’t require the user to be an expert in JavaScript, Apex, or code of any kind.
 Full disclosure, yes Unito is a no-code tool, but I promise to avoid the heavy sales pitch as much as I can.

 Salesforce integration rules

 The key functionality of a no-code platform is the use of a visual interface, often known as a flow.
-A flow allows you to see the connections between your Salesforce organization and another app or tool from a more conceptual perspective than lines of JavaScript, XML or JSON.
-Instead, you would select your preferences and options from drop-down menus that pull data from the source: your account.
+A flow allows you to see the connections between your Salesforce organization and another app or tool from a more conceptual perspective than lines of JavaScript, XML, or JSON.
+Instead, you would select your preferences and options from drop-down menus that pull data from the source: your Salesforce account.

 Are no-code Salesforce solutions secure?